Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: V. Agreement with present theories and the possibility of experimental realization

 Besides supernovae, one proposed astrophysical source of dense neutrino gases could be the cosmic neutrino background (C$\nu$B), a relic from the early universe when neutrinos decoupled from baryonic matter \cite{Faessler, Zuber}.
 Currently, the detection of the C$\nu$B are limited to elastic neutrino scattering, neutrino capture by $\beta$-decaying nuclei, and C$\nu $B scattering off cosmic rays \cite{Chiaki}, although direct detection via a large-area surface-deposition tritium source has been proposed \cite{Betts}.
-If neutrinos are truly Majorana fermions, the temperature of the present-day thermal C$\nu$B would be greatly different than if we considered the neutrino as a "regular" Dirac fermion \cite{Bhattacharjee}.
-As such, deviations of the C$\nu$B statistics from the Fermi-Dirac system in regions of high density could prove that neutrinos are Majorana fermions without the need for neutrinoless double-$\beta$ decay, although currently it seems experimentally unlikely to study the thermodynamics of the C$\nu$B. Perhaps more promising evidence of a cosmological Majorana gas could be found in observations of the Big Bang nucleosynthesis (BBN), where certain physical observables are highly dependent on the statistics of the decoupled neutrinos in the early universe \cite{Dolgov1}.
+If neutrinos are truly Majorana fermions that follow the Majorana-Schwinger statistics, the temperature of the present-day thermal C$\nu$B would be greatly different than if we considered the neutrino as a "regular" Dirac fermion \cite{Bhattacharjee}.
+As such, deviations of the C$\nu$B statistics from the Fermi-Dirac system in regions of high density could prove that neutrinos are Majorana-Schwinger fermions without the need for neutrinoless double-$\beta$ decay, although currently it seems experimentally unlikely to study the thermodynamics of the C$\nu$B. Perhaps more promising evidence of a cosmological Majorana-Schwinger gas could be found in observations of the Big Bang nucleosynthesis (BBN), where certain physical observables are highly dependent on the statistics of the decoupled neutrinos in the early universe \cite{Dolgov1}.
 The abundance of primordial $^4$He as a function of baryon number density tells us that the neutrino distribution in the early universe diverges from both the bosonic and fermionic systems, hinting that neutrinos do not obey pure Fermi-Dirac statistics.
-A violation of Fermi statistics might also be present in the number of neutrino species at BBN, which could be a further signature of Pauli correlation "violation" for spin-$1/2$ particles \cite{Dolgov2}.
+A violation of Fermi statistics might also be present in the number of neutrino species at BBN, which could be a further signature of astrophysical Majorana-Schwinger fermions \cite{Dolgov2}.